achuthanmukundan00/MGMT/README.md

 # MGMT
 A project management app built for students.
-*Note: this app is in progress and base functionality is not yet finished.*
+*Note: this app is in progress and base functionality is not yet finished.
+Additionally, the app is not yet fully responsive for mobile use.*

 Built with Angular 7, Bootstrap 4, and Firebase.
 Search features created using Algolia.